Woojeong-Lee/Woojeong-Lee.github.io/_pages/projects.md

     <div class="project-text">
       <h2>Neural Mechanisms of Simulating Others' Mind</h2>
       <p>
         How does the brain represent another person’s thoughts?
-Participants judged themselves and the president from both their own and a close friend’s perspective.
-Whole-brain searchlight RSA identified regions whose activity patterns capture a friend’s mental perspective.
-ROI-based MVPA then tested cross-condition generalization to see whether classifiers trained on self-related judgments decode president-related judgments.
+Participants made judgments about themselves and the president, from both their own perspective and that of a close friend.
+Whole-brain searchlight RSA identified brain regions whose activity patterns reflected the friend’s perspective.
+ROI-based MVPA then tested cross-condition generalization, examining whether classifiers trained on self-related judgments could also decode president-related judgments.
       </p>
     </div>
   </section>